ManujDA/Takeaway-Business-Data-Analysis-Dashboard/README.md

 The stakeholders requested a dashboard addressing the following:

 1. **Business Overview**:
-   - Analyze key metrics such as sales, orders, discounts, and average order values.
+   - Analyse key metrics such as sales, orders, discounts, and average order values.
    - Understand weekly trends and identify high-performing and low-performing locations.

 2. **Product Evaluation**: